-The CLA contains the rights and obligations of the employer, labour union, and employees, however, in more detail.
+The CLA contains the rights and obligations of the employer, labour union and employees, however, in more detail compared to those regulated in the prevailing laws and regulations.
+Nevertheless, more specific terms and conditions of employment may be agreed in the employment agreement individually.

 As a general rule, the quality and quantity of the content regulated in the CLA must not be less than that regulated under the prevailing laws and regulations.